 There are several medicinal herbs that make efficacious herbal yeast infection treatments.
 Although garlic yeast infection treatments are some of the best, this page will focus on other herbal remedies for yeast infections.
 The exclusion of garlic in this list is due to the fact the rest of this site contains a significant amount of information regarding garlic yeast infection treatments.
-If you wish to get a full overview of how garlic treats Candidiasis, take a look at this page on this website: garlic yeast infection remedy.
+If you wish to get a full overview of how garlic treats Candidiasis, you can take a look at this page on this website: garlic yeast infection remedy.

-As mentioned there are many herbal remedies that can be employed to treat a yeast infection; this page will deal with three: echinacea, goldenseal, and purslane.
+As mentioned, there are many herbal remedies that can be employed to treat a yeast infection; this page will deal with three: echinacea, goldenseal, and purslane.

 Herbal Yeast Infection Treatment: Echinacea

 Echinacea is a genus of the daisy family Asteraceae, and contains nine different species.
 The nine species in the genus of Asteraceae are given the common name purple coneflowers as the flower has purple petals and spiny cone in the center of the flower.
 The species of echinacea are only found in eastern and central North America.

 Echinacea has been purported as remedy for the common cold (Human rhinovirus); however, studies have been inconclusive.
 And, echinacea’s effectiveness at treating the common cold is under debate.
 On July 28, 2005, The New England Journal of Medicine published the results of a study of Echinacea regarding the herb’s effectiveness at treating the cold.
 The study was funded by the National Center for Complementary and Alternative Medicine (NCCAM).
 The study found that a 900 mg per day dose of echinacea was not able to allay the common cold; however, critics of the study suggest the dosage was too low to produce any significant results.